 In addition, CI helps maintain the shared code, eliminating the integration issues.
 Thus, the product’s mainline is robust and clean and can be rapidly deployed.

-Pair Programming, or “pairing”, is considered to be a very controversial agile practice.
-This technique requires two engineers working together.
-While one of them is actually writing the code, the other one is actively involved as a watcher, making suggestions and navigating the through process.
+Pair Programming, or “pairing,” is considered to be a very controversial Agile practice.
+This technique requires two engineers to work together.
+While one of them is actually writing the code, the other one is actively involved as a watcher, making suggestions and navigating the first through the process.

 Being focused on both code and more abstract technical tasks, this team of two is expected to be more efficient, creating better software design and making fewer mistakes.
 Another benefit of this approach lies in spreading the project knowledge across team members.

 However, this practice has often been accused of having a negative impact on the team’s short-term productivity.
-The research shows that each task usually requires 15-60 percent more time, which is a major drawback of the approach.
+The research shows that collaborative work usually requires 15 percent more time than individual work, which is a major drawback of the approach.
 Yet, there are some opinions that the extra time is easily compensated in the long term through the overall higher quality of the software.

 When to use XP

 XP provides tools to decrease risks while developing a new system, especially when developers must write code within strict timeframes.
 It’s essential to know that XP practices are designed for small teams that don’t exceed 12 people.
 One should choose this framework if sure that not only developers but also customers and managers will be able to work together on a project.

 XP suggests unit testing as well.
 If programmers have enough experience creating functional tests, then XP can be used.